-Graduate degrees available completely online (select concentrations) include the Master of Business Administration, Master of Arts in Children's Ministry, Master of Arts in Christian Education, Master of Arts in Christian Ministry, Master of Arts in Management, Master of Arts in Professional Development, Master of Arts in Student Ministry, Master of Arts in Teaching, Master of Arts in Worship Leadership, Master of Education in Curriculum and Instruction, the Master of Education in Educational Leadership, the Master of Education in Higher Education, and Master of Liberal Arts.
+Graduate degrees available completely online (select concentrations) include the Master of Business Administration, Master of Arts in Children's Ministry, Master of Arts in Christian Education, Master of Arts in Christian Ministry, Master of Arts in Family Ministry, Master of Arts in Management, Master of Arts in Professional Development, Master of Arts in Student Ministry, Master of Arts in Teaching, Master of Arts in Worship Leadership, Master of Education in Curriculum and Instruction, the Master of Education in Educational Leadership, the Master of Education in Higher Education, and Master of Liberal Arts.
 Also, a number of Accelerated Bachelor's/Master's degrees and Dual Master's degrees are offered online.

-In addition to these degrees, DBU Online offers Advanced Certificate Programs in Children's Ministry Leadership, Christian School Administration, Distance Learning, Health Care Management, Higher Education Administration, Human Resource Management, Information Systems Management, International Management, Management, Marketing, Ministry Leadership, Project Management, School Principalship, Student Ministry, and Worship Ministry.
+In addition to these degrees, DBU Online offers Advanced Certificate Programs in Children's Ministry Leadership, Christian School Administration, Curriculum and Instruction, Distance Learning, Health Care Management, Higher Education Administration, Human Resource Management, Information Systems Management, International Management, Management, Marketing, Ministry Leadership, Project Management, School Principalship, Student Ministry, and Worship Ministry.